kalviumcommunity/S89_Saimanideep_Capstone_Vitaldrop/README.md

 # S89_Saimanideep_Capstone_Vitaldrop
-# Smart Blood Donation App - Blood Guardian
+# Smart Blood Donation App - Vitaldrop

 ## Overview
-**Blood Guardian** is a smart mobile application designed to make blood donation faster, smarter, and accessible during emergencies.
+**Vitaldrop** is a smart mobile application designed to make blood donation faster, smarter, and accessible during emergencies.
 It connects patients with nearby donors, locates blood banks, and uses AI to predict blood shortages — saving lives with the power of technology.

 Developed as part of the **Computer Science Capstone Project** by **Ponamanda Saimanideep**.